Crash (1996 film): Themes

 For Cronenberg, technology, including the production of automobiles, is the product of the human mind and a kind of natural extension of the human body.
 He revisits his favorite subject, how modern technology affects people and their sex life, in Crash.
 He noted that a moment has come in the history of mankind when sex-free artificial reproduction of the species became available: "We could literally put a moratorium on sex for 100 years and we still would not extinguish the human race."
 The director wonders what the place of sex is in these new conditions.

 The novel depicts the world of mankind so alienated and jaded that communication and emotions are possible only through traumatic experiences, such as a car accident.
 In the fantasy, semi-abstract world of Ballard and Cronenberg, the vectors of thanatos and eros coincide in a single act of intercourse through man-made technology.
 Jonathan Rosenbaum notes that in the film, human skin is likened to the glitzy, fetishized surface of cars; the camera slides seamlessly from one to the other.
-The "chosen ones", a secret society that reads like a fight club in Palahniuk's novel, perceive vehicles and accidents as a fetish.
+The "chosen ones", a secret society that reads like the fight club in Palahniuk's novel, perceive vehicles and accidents as a fetish.

 Release

-Restorations
+The film was shown at the Cannes Film Festival on 17 May 1996.
+It was theatrically released in Canada in November 1996, and the United Kingdom in June 1997.
+Crash was the first film to receive a NC-17 in the United States since Showgirls.

 Two 4K restorations were released in 2020 by Arrow Films and The Criterion Collection.